stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 * **Meeting Chair Rota** - so not on all on the shoulders of one person - **Tyler Wales**
 * **FOSS repositories** (GitHub) what should be public or private ? - **Stephen Rowan**

+Reference : README message in "Governance-HOLON Vault" Private repository

+> Scope

+> This repository should only contain :

+> Draft work to be migrated to the LIVE Governance-HOLON repository
+> Commercially or strategically sensitive information.
+> Confidential information (but please avoid posting personal data here).